 I believe I can provide a unique perspective on money, saving cash, managing debt and creating financial independence.

 On a more personal note.
 I am a Star Trek fan, love the outdoors – hiking, hobby farming and cutting trees – even though I have allergies.
 I love animals and have five goats and a dog.
-I enjoy reading all kinds of books, check out my book reviews here.
+I enjoy reading all kinds of books, check out my recommended books here.
 I try to live a healthy lifestyle even though I like potato chips (Old Dutch).